MS Star Voyager: P&O Cruises Australia

 Pacific Explorer was re-registered to the United Kingdom and arrived at Sydney on 19 June 2017 for a three-day stay before conducting her maiden voyage to the Pacific islands.
 She was re-christened by the Nickelodeon Studios character Dora the Explorer on 2 July at Sydney Overseas Passenger Terminal after arriving from her maiden voyage.

 On 2 June 2022, Pacific Explorer was the first cruise ship to use the new Brisbane International Cruise Terminal.
 On 13 December 2022, a woman fell overboard between Melbourne and Kangaroo Island, triggering a search off the coast of South Australia.
 Her body was found several hours later, and a joint investigation by South Australia Police and Victoria Police was initiated.

 In April 2023, the ship sailed from Fremantle to Exmouth to allow passengers and astronomers to witness the hybrid solar eclipse.
-Onboard were numerous scientists.
+On board were numerous scientists.

 In June 2024 Carnival Corporation announced Pacific Explorer would leave the P&O Australia fleet in 2025 as part of the planned shutdown of the P&O brand in Australia.
 In December 2024, during a Christmas-themed parade, eight staff members dressed in costumes that allegedly resembled the Ku Klux Klan (KKK) headgear.
 P&O Cruises Australia said that the pointed white hoods were "upside-down snow cones", not the KKK.

 Star Cruises

-In February 2025 Resorts World Cruises announced they would acquire the ship in March and, though briefly named Star Scorpio, instead would be renamed Star Voyager.
+In February 2025 Resorts World Cruises announced it would acquire the ship in March and, though briefly named Star Scorpio, instead would be renamed Star Voyager.